There are Choices for Families When it Comes to Education in Ohio

 (Private) Schools

-A chartered nonpublic school is a private school that holds a valid charter issued by the SBOE and maintains compliance with the Operating Standards for Ohio's Schools.
+A chartered nonpublic school is a private school that holds a valid charter issued by the State of Ohio and maintains compliance with the Operating Standards for Ohio's Schools.
 These schools are not supported by local or state tax dollars and require the family to pay tuition.

-Non-chartered, non-tax supported schools (NCNT) are schools that, because of truly held religious beliefs, choose not to be chartered by the State Board of Education.
+Non-chartered, non-public supported schools (NCNP) are schools that, because of truly held religious beliefs, choose not to be chartered by the State of Ohio.
+These schools are also referred to as parochial or religious schools.

 Department-Sponsored Schools